arazi47/built-to-serve/README.md

 > [!NOTE]
 > In Python, all path variables are passed as strings.
 The user can convert them to other data types as needed.

+> [!IMPORTANT]
+> Valid variable names are the same as in other programming languages. (they can only contain letters, numbers and the underscore character, must not start with a letter and cannot contain any spaces.)

+> [!IMPORTANT]
+> Variable values can can only contain letters, numbers and the underscore character.

 ### Passing inputs from HTML files